midnight85/docker_fs_bench_webapp/README.md

 ## Deployment on Render.com

-This project includes a `render.yaml` for automatic deployment.
 1. Create a **Web Service** on Render.
 2. Connect your repository.
 3. Select "Python 3" runtime.